offbynull/coroutines/README.md

 It depends.
 Instrumentation adds loading and saving code to each method that's intended to run as part of a coroutine, so your class files will become larger and that extra code will take time to execute.
 I personally haven't noticed any drastic slowdowns in my own projects.

 Version 1.2.0 of the instrumenter generates much more efficient suspend/resume logic.
-If you have non-trivial coroutines running in tight loops, you will likely notice some performance gain.

 #### What projects make use of Coroutines?